Download the user manual, read FAQs or contact us if you need more help.

 You can, but please take these precautions:

-First, make sure the dip switch on the bottom of your Pedal Power is set to the NORMAL (9V) position.
-Do not subject your Strymon pedal to any voltage above 9V.
-Doing so will damage your pedal and void your warranty.
+First, make sure the dip switches on the bottom of your Pedal Power are set to the NORMAL (9V) position.
+Do not subject your Strymon pedal to any voltage above 9V as doing so will damage your pedal and void your warranty.

-El Capistan, Brigadier, blueSky, Lex, Ola, and Orbit, require a minimum of 250mA.
-You will need to use output 5 or 6 on your Pedal Power 2+.
-OB.1 requires 20mA, so you can use outlets 1 through 4.
-Make sure to use the Pedal Power 2+, the original Pedal Power 2 does not provide enough mA.
+OB.1 only requires 20mA, so you can use outlets 1 through 4.
+Make sure to use the Pedal Power 2+, the original Pedal Power 2 does not provide enough current (mA).

 We don’t recommend using daisy chain power supplies.
 Ground loops are commonly caused when using a daisy chain power cable to power multiple pedals.
 This creates a ground loop between every pedal in the daisy chain.
 Ground loops allow stray magnetic fields to introduce hum into your signal path.